malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

 >
 > • Planning or soliciting unhealthy meetings or gatherings for minors"

 The response provided a generic list of potential violations but offered no indication of which, if any, of these categories supposedly applied to my case.
-This cookie-cutter approach to customer service only added to the frustration of an already opaque process.

 ## The Partial Recovery